This chapter will walk a user through instructions on administering a SIMP system, including the processes for managing clients and users.

 - Lightweight Directory Access Protocol (LDAP) - OpenLDAP

-- RedHat Kickstart (including all tools behind it) - Trivial File Transfer Protocol (TFTP), PXELinux, etc.
+- RedHat Kickstart, including all technologies involved: Trivial File Transfer Protocol (TFTP), PXE, PXELinux, etc.

-- Internet Protocol Tables (IPtables) (Basic knowledge of the rules)
+- IPTables (Internet Protocol Tables)/Firewalld, basic knowledge of the rules

 - Basic X.509-based PKI Key Management

-SIMP does as much initial setup and configuration of these tools as possible.
-However, without at least some understanding, you will be unable to tailor a SIMP system to fit the desired environment.
-A general understanding of how to control and manipulate these tools from the command line interface (CLI) will be necessary, as SIMP does not come stock with a graphical user interface (GUI).
+SIMP handles as much of the initial setup and management of these tools as possible However, you will need at least some understanding of them in order to tailor a SIMP system to fit the desired environment.
+You will also need a general understanding of how to control and manipulate these tools from the command line interface (CLI); SIMP does not provide a graphical user interface (GUI).

 Knowledge of scripting and Ruby programming will also help to further customize a SIMP install but is not required for routine use.